GtkBuilder and UI file

 build = gtk_builder_new_from_string (uistring, -1);

 This method has an advantage and disadvantage.
 The advantage is that the ui string is written in the source code.
-So, no ui file is needed on runtime.
-The disadvantage is that writing C string is a bit bothersome because of the double quotes.
-If you want to use this method, you should write a script that transforms ui file into C-string.
+So, no ui file is needed at runtime.
+The disadvantage is that writing the C string is a bit bothersome, as the xml needs quoting and special characters need escaping.
+If you want to use this method, you should write a script that transforms ui files into C-strings.

 • Add double quotes at the left and right of the string in each line.